SofiaAndrade00/MicroGridsPy_Doc/docs/source/intro.rst

 Why it is developed
 =========================================
-MicroGridsPy is inspired by the other existing energy system optimization models particulary `OSeMOSYS <http://www.osemosys.org/>`_ by [Howells2011]_, `Calliope <https://calliope.readthedocs.io/en/stable/user/introduction.html>`_ by [Pfenninger-Pickering2018]_ and `TIMES <https://iea-etsap.org/index.php/documentation>`_ by [Loulou2005]_.
+MicroGridsPy is inspired by the other existing energy system optimization models particularly `OSeMOSYS <http://www.osemosys.org/>`_ by [Howells2011]_, `Calliope <https://calliope.readthedocs.io/en/stable/user/introduction.html>`_ by [Pfenninger-Pickering2018]_ and `TIMES <https://iea-etsap.org/index.php/documentation>`_ by [Loulou2005]_.
-It is designed to compelete the path of these frameworks by addressing the main challenges of the modern energy system modelling frameworks that are shortly explained in the following:
+It is designed to complete the path of these frameworks by addressing the main challenges of the modern energy system modelling frameworks that are shortly explained in the following:

-* **Dynamic annual investments on the energy system:** With the aim of exploring the possible evolution of the energy systems in the transition pathways, the energy modeling frameworks need to cover both the operation and planning modes by simulateneously delivering the required dynamic annual capacity expansions and full hourly dispatch of different technologies within the energy systems.
+* **Dynamic annual investments in the energy system:** With the aim of exploring the possible evolution of the energy systems in the transition pathways, the energy modelling frameworks need to cover both the operation and planning modes simultaneously delivering the required dynamic annual capacity expansions and full hourly dispatch of different technologies within the energy systems.
-  However, most of the existing models with high temporal resolution are falling short of delivering all the required annual investments in the long-term horizons and just follow a snapshot approach for estimating the required new capacities to be installed for the future growths in the final demand.
+  However, most of the existing models with high temporal resolution are falling short of delivering all the required annual investments in the long-term horizons and just follow a snapshot approach for estimating the required new capacities to be installed for future growth in the final demand.

 * **Resolution in time:** On the other hand, most of the planning models are not computationally